2019-2020 IFSA FWQ Series Rule Changes

 - Helmets are MANDATORY when inspecting, competing, or riding within the venue.
 Coaches must also wear a helmet when accessing the venue.

 - NEW FOR 2019-2020 SEASON – It is MANDATORY that an athlete wear a back protector during any competition run(s).
 The back protector must be a stand-alone piece of equipment designed to protect users from impact during a fall.
-Backpacks, vests, avalanche packs, etc. will not be considered valid back protectors
+Backpacks, external vests worn OVER the jacket, avalanche packs, etc. will not be considered valid back protectors

 Take the time to thoroughly review our updated